molpopgen/libsequence/doc/md/tutorial.md

 \subsection polytable Sequence::PolyTable in detail

-\subsubsection ptables The inheritance hierarchy.
+\subsubsection polytables The inheritance hierarchy.

 Sequence::PolyTable is a pure virtual class.
 As with Sequence::Seq, there are two pure virtuals member functions, Sequence::PolyTable::read and Sequence::PolyTable::print.
 A valid class must publicly inherit from Sequence::PolyTable and define these functions.
 The library defines the following three classes that publicly inherit from the base class: